Inito-Team/hiring-assignments/readme.md

 ## Implementation Details

 ### Directory Class
 The `Directory` class represents a directory in the file system.
-It uses name: str, subdirs: Dictionaries, files: Dictionaries
+It has `name` for the name of directories and uses str, `subdirs` for the list of subdirectories and uses Dictionaries, `files` for the list of files and uses Dictionaries

 ### FileSystem Class
 The `FileSystem` class serves as an interface for the file system and provides methods to interact with it.
 It includes methods such as `mkdir`, `cd`, `ls`, `cp`, `mv`, `rm`, `touch`, `cat`, and `echo`.